SciKit-Surgery/scikit-surgerybard/doc/02_3_Make_Your_Own_Pointer.rst

 BARD uses what is known as a fiducial based registration.
 Fiducial based registration is the most widely used registration method in image guided interventions, and is often used to validate new methods in research.
-Thus if you learn nothing else from this demo, please learn this.
+However it is often misunderstood or abused, so if you learn nothing else from this demo, please learn this.

 Fiducial based registration uses a set of identifiable marker points that can be reliably located in both the model and patient space.
-Within the data directory there are the files.
+Within the data directory there are files based on a CT scan of the pelvis phantom.

 ::
-9. Do pivot calibration of a pointer.
-Use the second 2 x 3 barcode pattern to make a pointer from something like a pen.
-See Fig 1.
+  ls data/PelvisPhantom
+    CT_Fiduicial_Markers.txt
+    DeciPelvis.vtk
+    FullPelvis.vtk
+    PhantomCroppedJuly08.gipl.gz

+For now, have a look in the file "CT_Fiduicial_Markers.txt".
+This is an ordered list of the positions of 4 fiducial markers.
+If we can find the corresponding points on the physical phantom, we can register the model to the physical world.
+This can be done by minimising the mean distance between the two point sets, using the "Procustes" algorithm.

+Locating fiducial markers in physical space is usually done with a pointer, which consists of some tracking markers attached to a tipped instrument.
+You may have seen some examples of clinical trackers in our lab.
+For BARD we shall make and calibrate our own pointer, using the "pointer" markers, a pen, some cardboard and some sort of adhesive.

+Now run this:
 ::
-  bard -w ~/build/BARD/Data/ref.txt -i ~/build/BARD/Data/intrinsics.txt -x 1280 -y 720 -p ~/build/BARD/Data/pointer.txt -r -d ~/BARD
+  python sksurgerybard.py --config config/pointer_markers.json

 This will dump tracking matrices for the pointer into the folder ~/BARD.